bytefish/bytefish.de/blog/aspnetcore_rebac.md

 `philipp@bytefish.de` isn't part of the Organization and has no relationship to the task.

 And this is where our example ends.

-Feel free to play around with the example as much as you like.
+Feel free to play around with the example as much as you like!

 ## Conclusion ##